The-Pied-Piper/ChessPP/README.md

 }
 ```

-### Issue command
+#### Issue command

-To issue a command just tell the UCI the name of the command folowed by a vector containing any arguments:
+To issue a command just tell the UCI the name of the command followed by a vector containing any arguments:

 ```c++
 #include <vector>